bertiqwerty/rvimage/README.md

 ```
 [usr]
 n_autosave = 2
-current_pjr_path = "prjpath.json"
+current_prj_path = "prjpath.json"
-# "NoCache" for not caching at all or "FileCache" for caching files in a configurable folder.
+# "NoCache" for not caching at all or "FileCache" for caching files
+# in a configurable folder.
 cache = "FileCache"

 # Address of the http control server, default is 127.0.0.1:5432
 # http_address = address:port

-# If you do not want to use the temporary directory of your OS, you can add something else.
+# If you do not want to use the temporary directory of your OS,
+# you can add something else.
 # tmpdir =

 [usr.file_cache_args]